johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 I've included the reactions at the bottom of each screenshot above - we were quite excited!

-#### Site wide structured data
+#### 2. Site wide structured data

 Beyond adding individual structured data to each page and post, Growtika suggested that I add site wide structured data.
 This would proclaim from the rooftops about the nature of my site.

-So I decided to add site wide structured data of the following types: (there are many types of structured data which you can read about at https://schema.org/ and [which Google document](https://developers.google.com/search/docs/appearance/structured-data/search-gallery))
+So I decided to add site wide structured data of the following types: (there are many types of structured data which you can read about at https://schema.org/ and in [this Google document on the topic](https://developers.google.com/search/docs/appearance/structured-data/search-gallery))

 - Website
 - Organisation / Brand